-To create a case from an existing file (the Margaret file for example), and assign it to this case classification, do the following:
+Next to create a case from an existing file (the Margaret file for example) and assign it to this case classification, do the following:

-- 1. Right click on the file you want to create the case and case classification for in the List View (e.g. Margaret, in the Interviews folder) - 2.
-Scroll down to 'Classification' - Select 'Person' (under 'Create as Case and Assign to Case Classification'; note that if you hadn't already created the 'Person' case classification you could do this now as well, by selecting the 'New Case Classification' option instead) - 4.
-Use the 'General' tab to rename the case and provide a description, nickname and colour if desired - 5.
-Use the 'Attribute Values' tab to enter values for the attributes (e.g. enter the Name 'Margaret', the Sex 'Female' and the Age Group '50 59') - 6.
+- Right click on the file you want to create the case and case classification for in the List View (e.g. Margaret, in the Interviews folder) - 2.
+Scroll down to 'Classification' - 3.
+Select 'Person' (under 'Create as Case and Assign to Case Classification'; note that if you hadn't already created the 'Person' case classification you could do this now as well, by selecting the 'New Case Classification' option instead) - Use the 'General' tab to rename the case and provide a description, nickname and colour if desired - 5.
+Use the 'Attribute Values' tab to enter values for the attributes (e.g. enter the Name 'Margaret', the Gender 'Female', the Age Group '50 59', the Occupation 'Museum educator' and the Township 'Davis') - 6.
 Select 'OK', then open the Case Classifications folder in the List View and double click on the 'Person' classification to view the new classification in the Details View

-(Alternatively, you could have done things the other way around and created the case by right clicking on the Margaret file and choosing 'Create As' and 'Create As Cases'.
+(Alternatively, you could have done things the other way around and created the case first by right clicking on the Margaret file and choosing 'Create As' and 'Create as Cases'.
 Again you are given the option of assigning it to the 'Person' classification at the same time as well, or you can do so at any time later by right clicking on the Margaret case, selecting 'Classification' and 'Person'.
 You can also create a case from scratch and then assign it to the classification, as described in section 4.1.3.)